maximilien/musings/blogs/ai/5.1/publish.md

 ---

 **TL;DR:** OpenClaw is a powerful framework for building autonomous AI agents.
-But managing 10, 50, or 100s agents?
+But managing 10, 50, or 100s of agents?
 That's where things get messy.
 I built [ClawMax](https://clawmax.ai) to solve this—adding visual management, organizational structure, workflow automation, and templates on top of OpenClaw's foundation.
 This post explains what it is, why I built it, how I am using it, and what I learned.

 ---

-Managing 100s AI agents isn't like managing a team of 10 people.
+Managing 100s of AI agents isn't like managing a team of 10 people.
 It's worse.

 Individual agents are easy.
 You give them an identity, some skills, a workspace.
 They do their job.
 But when you scale to dozens or hundreds?
 Chaos.
 Which agents are online?
 Who's working on what?
 Who's performing well?
-Who needs to be updated (additional prompts, context, etc)?
+Who needs to be updated (additional prompts, context, etc.)?
 How do you coordinate them?
 Where's the execution history?

 I've been using OpenClaw for weeks now—managing agent teams for research, development workflows, and community coordination.
 OpenClaw is an incredible foundation: file-based workspaces, extensible skills, WebSocket communication, persistent memory.
 But it's mainly built for individual agents, not teams.